top of page

 Paraleptomenes humbertianus

-We tested the integrity of the these mud nests by soaking them in water -
+We tested the integrity of these mud nests by soaking them in water.
+To our surprise, the nests maintained their structure for over a week!

 During my time in IISc, I also studied the diversity of pollinating and non-pollinating fig wasps from the Ficus elastica, the living root bridge tree of the Eastern Himalaya, Khasi and Jaintia Hills of Meghalaya